 Yes, the Office for Talent will have the power to increase the supply of skilled labour into the UK.
 But well outside of its control will be the short and medium-term damage caused by Brexit and the likely cancellation of freedom of movement.
 While decreasing visa processing times will inevitably help startups and scaleups, a visa-based system cannot match the speed and dynamism of unfettered access to the EU’s jobs market.

 The government must do more work to protect the supply of talent once the transition period ends in December.
-This new office is a set in that direction.
+This new office is a step in that direction.

 R&D Place Strategy